 In the rest of this section, we discuss different flavors of attacks and mitigations, and how their effectiveness can be evaluated with \FrameWorkName.
 Instead of working with the TF-Federated codebase from the previous section, the results in this section are with respect to a smaller example (partially reported in Figure~\ref{fig:vanilla-phh}) and included with our library.
 This simpler example is less leaky than a larger codebase, and allows us to better identify the origin of the leakage when using automatic ML approaches to exploit it.
 Moreover, any attack found in the simpler codebase translates to the more complex TF-Federated implementation, and mitigations are easier to implement and evaluate.

 We start by discussing an attack based on data-dependent execution.
 This attack is analogous to the one reported in Figure~\ref{fig:tf-phh-report}, and mentioned above.

-\para{Distinguishing attack via simple features.} We assume the target device has either \texttt{URL0} or \texttt{URL1}.
+\para{Distinguishing attack via simple features.} Assume the target device has either \texttt{URL0} or \texttt{URL1}.
 The attacker injects 99 Sybils with \texttt{URL0} before the target, so the input is either 100 copies of \texttt{URL0} or 99 copies of \texttt{URL0} and one \texttt{URL1}.
-The attacker obtains 1500 traces for each of the two cases and uses them to learn how to distinguish \texttt{URL0} and \texttt{URL1}.
-One source of leakage in Figure~\ref{fig:vanilla-phh} is the noise-and-threshold loop iteration count, which is dependent on the number of keys in the input set.
-If the target visited \texttt{URL0}, there is just one key in the map, whereas a \texttt{URL1} visit results in 2 keys and therefore one more iteration.
+The attacker obtains 1500 traces for each case and uses them to learn how to distinguish \texttt{URL0} and \texttt{URL1}.
+One leakage source in Figure~\ref{fig:vanilla-phh} is the noise-and-threshold loop iteration count, which depends on the number of keys in the input set.

+If the target visited \texttt{URL0}, there is just one key in the map, while a \texttt{URL1} visit results in 2 keys and therefore one more iteration.
 Figure~\ref{fig:phh_histogram_vanilla_features} highlights how we capture this leakage: The distributions of code fetches and data accesses in the noise-and-threshold phase are different across the two labels.
-This leakage can also be confirmed through a logistic regression classifier trained on the $\mathcal{F}_{1}$ feature set with perfect accuracy.
-This constitutes an attacker with a normalized advantage of 1.0 (Definition~\ref{def:dist-game}).
+This leakage can also be confirmed through a logistic regression classifier trained on the $\mathcal{F}_{1}$ feature set with perfect accuracy, giving the attacker a normalized advantage of 1.0 (Definition~\ref{def:dist-game}).